Lottery Tax Calculator

 37% 10% $34.59M

-Even a modest state tax can change the final amount by millions of dollars when the prize is large.
-A higher federal rate can have an even bigger effect.
-Looking at examples like these helps explain why winners, journalists, and readers often talk past one another when discussing jackpot size.
+Even a modest state tax can shift the final amount by millions when the jackpot is large.
+A higher federal rate changes it even more.
+Looking at examples like these helps explain why conversations about lottery prizes often become confusing.
 One person may be thinking about the annuity headline, another about the cash option, and another about the after-tax amount.
-This calculator keeps those stages separate enough to make the estimate easier to follow.
+This calculator separates those stages so the estimate is easier to follow.

 How to Interpret the Result Responsibly

-The result box gives you a fast estimate, but the most useful way to read it is as a scenario.
+The result box gives you a fast estimate, but the best way to read it is as a scenario.
 It tells you what the payout could look like under the assumptions you entered.
-If you change the federal rate, the state rate, or the lump-sum percentage, you are not changing the lottery itself; you are testing a different planning case.
-That makes the calculator valuable for education and comparison.
+If you change the federal rate, the state rate, or the lump-sum percentage, you are not changing the lottery itself.
+You are testing a different planning case.
+That is what makes the calculator useful for both education and comparison.

-For example, if you are curious about whether a no-tax state makes a meaningful difference, enter the same jackpot and lump-sum percentage twice and change only the state rate.
-If you want to see how a more conservative federal assumption affects the result, keep everything else the same and raise the federal rate.
-These simple comparisons can reveal how quickly the final amount moves.
+For example, if you want to see whether a no-tax state makes a meaningful difference, keep the jackpot and lump-sum percentage the same and change only the state tax rate.
+If you want a more conservative estimate, leave the jackpot alone and raise the federal rate.
+These simple comparisons show how quickly the final amount can move, especially when the prize is large.

 Most importantly, the calculator encourages realistic thinking.
-The advertised jackpot is exciting, but the amount that matters for budgeting, investing, charitable giving, debt repayment, and long-term planning is the amount left after the cash option and taxes.
+The advertised jackpot is exciting, but the figure that matters for budgeting, investing, giving, debt payoff, or long-term planning is the amount left after the cash option and taxes.
 That is the number this page is designed to estimate.

 Enter the advertised jackpot amount as a number, such as 100000000 for $100 million.